Generic name: GABAPENTIN 100mg

 The information at Drugs.com is not a substitute for medical advice.
 ALWAYS consult your doctor or pharmacist.

-NEURONTIN capsules should be swallowed whole with plenty of water.
+NEURONTIN capsules should be swallowed whole with water.

 |Renal Function Creatinine Clearance

 |≥ 60||900 to 3600||300 TID||400 TID||600 TID||800 TID||1200 TID|

 |>30 to 59||400 to 1400||200 BID||300 BID||400 BID||500 BID||700 BID|

 |>15 to 29||200 to 700||200 QD||300 QD||400 QD||500 QD||700 QD|

 |15*||100 to 300||100 QD||125 QD||150 QD||200 QD||300 QD|